David Liddiard: Playing career

 Liddiard made his first grade debut for Parramatta in the 1983 season where he won the Dally M rookie of the year award and was also a member of Parramatta's 1983 premiership winning team defeating Manly-Warringah in the grand final.

 The following season, Liddiard played in the 1984 grand final where Parramatta were defeated by Canterbury 6–4.
 In 1986, Liddiard joined Penrith and played there for two seasons before rejoining Parramatta.

 Liddiard only managed eight appearances for Parramatta over two years and he left the club to join Manly.
-Liddiard spent three years at Manly before retiring at the end of the 1992 season.

-Liddiard played in England for Oldham (1985–86), Hull F.C.
-(1989–90) and Hull Kingston Rovers (1992–93 and 1993–94).
+Liddiard spent three years at Manly before departing the at the end of 1992.
+Liddiard played in England for Oldham (1985–86), Hull FC (1989–90) and Hull Kingston Rovers (1992–93 and 1993–94).

 Post-playing

 In 2014 Liddiard was awarded with the Medal of the Order of Australia for his services to Indigenous youth, sporting and employment programs.